Master of Arts in Global Development and Justice

 • Discuss global human rights and humanitarian systems.

-• Seasoned faculty with expertise and experience in global development, peacebuilding, and justice initiatives.
+• Faculty with expertise and experience in global development, peacebuilding, and justice initiatives.

-• Perfect for students who serve or feel called to serve in development and/or justice organizations.
+• Perfect for students who serve or feel called to serve in church-based community development, international development and/or justice organizations.

 Program Courses (36 units)